tito-arch/ICBN-International/content/posts/the-rise-of-luis-alcaraz-pineda.md

 ![](/uploads/ksi-fights-pineda.jpg)

 _Luis Alcaraz Pineda_ first appeared in the crossover boxing scene as a replacement of the replacement fighter (professional boxer _Nikolov_) who was caught up in some controversy.
 Pineda fought on 27th of August 2022 when he took on popular you tuber _KSI_, but unfortunately lost by way of knockout.
 Due to his likeable character and notable catch-phrase _(VAMOOS)_ fans wanted to see more of _Pineda_.
-After many requests to have pineda back on misfits boxing, he was brought in as a mysterious fighter on the 14th of January 2023 to fight popular you tuber _Bdave_.His entrance was certainly dramatic and his performance in the ring did not disappoint either.
+After many requests to have pineda back on misfits boxing, he was brought in as a mysterious fighter on the 14th of January 2023 to fight popular you tuber _Bdave_.
+His entrance was certainly dramatic and his performance in the ring did not disappoint either.
 He won via Unanimous Decision from the judges.

 ![](/uploads/bdave-vs-pineda.jpg)